rutvikk99/synapse/demos/module4/README.md

     ![The mapping data flow activity settings are configured as described.](media/pipeline-user-profiles-data-flow-settings.png "Mapping data flow activity settings")

-    The staging options under PolyBase is recommended when you have a large amount of data to move into or out of Azure Synapse Analytics.
+    The staging options under PolyBase are recommended when you have a large amount of data to move into or out of Azure Synapse Analytics.
 You will want to experiment with enabling and disabling staging on the data flow in a production environment to evaluate the difference in performance.

 10. Select **Publish all** then **Publish** to save your pipeline.